salesforcecli/plugin-functions/messages/run.function.start.local.md

 # description

-Run this command from the directory of your Salesforce Functions project to start a function invoker.
+Run this command from the directory of your Salesforce Functions project.

 # examples